 - 35% of respondents stated they if a business sent them regular notifications for upcoming events, they would be more likely to visit that business.

-Building customer loyalty is an important factor in any business.
+Building customer loyalty is an essential factor in any business.
 Companies can attain this by meeting customer expectations of service which is both fast and reliable, as well as options that satisfy the needs of a customer.

 A good company will use communication to maintain customer loyalty, such as by sending an email to a customer base.
 It is a great company that will go one step further, and meet the needs of their customers by providing offers based on their individual preferences.